Sick Leave in Switzerland: All You Need To Know

 While the law doesn’t require that an employer provide daily sickness allowance insurance, it’s a common feature in most employment contracts in Switzerland.

 Many Swiss employers provide “collective” daily sickness insurance for their employees.
-This ensures you get paid 80% of your salary for up to 720 days.
+This guarantees you 80% of your salary for a maximum of 720 days.

 Besides, it benefits both parties, allowing the employee to receive compensation during the sick leave and saving the employer from paying a sick employee’s salary out of pocket.

-When the employment contract has the provision for daily sickness benefits insurance, an employee is covered for up to 720 days.
+When the employment contract includes daily sickness benefits insurance, it covers an employee for up to 720 days.
 In some instances, there’s also the possibility of getting 100% of their salary instead of 80%.

 Absence of daily sickness allowance insurance